Polymer Clay Surface Applique and Confetti Inlay Guide

 Where This Shows Up In The Lookbook

-Use this guide when an inspiration page shows placed petals, dots, eyes, lips, leaves, rope borders, or tiny motif pieces rather than an all-over cane or a deeply sculpted form.
+Use this placement path when the design depends on petals, dots, eyes, lips, leaves, rope borders, or tiny motif pieces rather than an all-over cane or deeply sculpted form.

 That often means: